LumiTea/Flying-Raijin/README.md

 [⫸ Download Current Textures ⫷](https://github.com/InfamousMusicify/Flying-Raijin/raw/master/Raijin%20Textures%20V0.4.zip)**

 **Crafting/Useage:**
-_**1:** Spit any Trident, a name tag and an eye of ender on top of an enchanting table,
-Rename another eye of ender to "Raijin", the trident will be enchanted and you will recieve a special item.
+_**1:** Craft an Eye of Ender and a NameTag together and you will recieve Chakra, throw your trident on the ground and right click it with the Chakra._

+_The trident will be endowed with Raijin.
+You will also recieve a Raijin Link._

-**2:** Throw the trident and Right click the Raijin Item to teleport to the trident._
+_**2:** Throw the trident and Right click the Raijin Item to teleport to the trident._

-**Spare Raijin Link Crafting:** Rename an eye of ender to "Raijin" and you will recieve a Raijin link.
+**Spare Raijin Link Crafting:** Craft an Ender Pearl and Paper to get a spare Raijin Link.
       **You Can Rename and Enchant your Raijin trident before or after its been Raijinified.**

-                        Version 11.4 or Higher Recommended!
+                        Version 11.5 or Higher Recommended!
-      (A reinstall is recomended if you update to 11.4+ from older versions)
+      (A reinstall is recomended if you update to 11.5+ from older versions)
-      (in 10.8 and 11.4 textures/new code were introduced, you must recraft your trident/raijin link to see/use them.)
+      (in 10.8 and 11.5 textures/new code were introduced, you must recraft your trident/raijin link to see/use them.)

 #
 **Legacy Edition Downloads**